nov3mb3r/36c3-Workshop/README.md

 [Memory dump download link](https://www.dropbox.com/s/9xjah2ppi3l5skh/memorylane.7z?dl=0) (File was too large for github)

-Password: will be shared during the workshop.
+Password: Check slides.
 Unless you can crack it ;)

 Slides: Will be uploaded after the workshop